ninoseki/sleep_warm/README.md

 ## Matching rules

-Matching rules are stored in `/opt/sleep-warm/app/rules` as YAML files.
+The matching rules are stored in `/opt/sleep-warm/app/rules` as YAML files.

 The rule file format: